 Though the latest bridge shares the same two-lane roadway design element as the original, a 26-foot road bed lined with rustic guardrail was specified within new contract plans, as were other structural adjustments, showcasing critical components of a much sturdier structure.

-The new bridge span layout comprises three intermediate bents, which are the support structures located between the ends of the bridge, consisting of two columns — 3 feet, 6 inches in diameter — supported by 4-feet-6 inch drilled shafts secured with a 10-foot rock socket.
+The new bridge span layout comprises three intermediate bents, which are the support structures located between the ends of the bridge, consisting of two columns — 3.5 feet in diameter — supported by 4.5-foot drilled shafts secured with a 10-foot rock socket.
 Reinforcing each bent is a web wall, which is a concrete barrier that fills the gaps between the columns, adding stability and helping divert debris coming from the river.
 It also serves as a stronger design element that can resist high water pressure in case another significant storm passes through the area.

 The web walls and drilled shaft construction required approximately 40,000 pounds of reinforced steel, which was tied on-site and included in the contractor’s bid.